Days 194-197: Like It Should Be

 Mission 60 pulls up the boring rear with a return to the first set of Neverland islands.
 For some reason, Roxas can fly here without meeting up with Tinker Bell this time, but that’s going to happen in all the Neverland optional missions, so you’d best get used to it.
 It’s not clear why the Jolly Roger is back here in the first Neverland map instead of the second, so perhaps you could say this mission makes more sense if you play it first and not second?

-There are actual chests in this mission, but all you’re really here for is the Avalanche, which hasn’t changed from Mission 44, except I don’t believe it can collapse to the ground any longer, similar to the Wavecrest For some reason, this mission so inspired the devs that it has a Blazon challenge, god knows why.
+There are actual chests in this mission, but all you’re really here for is the Avalanche, which hasn’t changed from Mission 44, except I don’t believe it can collapse to the ground any longer, similar to the Wavecrest.
+For some reason, this mission inspired the devs into giving it a Blazon challenge, god knows why.
 Both Challenges for this Mission have No Attack Magic penalties, and I won’t pretend they’re not challenging with the Avalanche constantly swooping out of your range, but it’s still strange.

 And with that anticlimax, we go on with our lives another day.